18 Best Free Music Download Apps for iPhone and Android

 10. Spotify

 Spotify allows downloads for Premium users, limits the number of devices, and requires an online check every 30 days to keep downloads active.
 Free users can download podcasts only.
+Users should watch for signs indicating when their free access ends or when a plan changes, as this affects download availability.
+Spotify received its latest major update in October, ensuring users have access to the newest features and improvements.

 Spotify music dashboard